5 reasons why couples may have separate bank accounts

 If you’re bringing a large student loan or credit card debt to your marriage you should know that your spouse can be on the hook if your accounts are merged.
 Though creditors can’t target you for your spouse’s previous debt, they may be able to target a joint bank account if it has the debtor’s name on it.

 In marriage, prior debt and obligations become “ours,” with both partners responsible.
 Accordingly, have a plan for how you’ll cover payments before saying “I do.”
 Maintaining separate accounts avoids this risk.
-You can always open a joint account later as you pay down debt.
+You can always open a joint bank account later as you pay down debt.

 3. To be prepared for a worst-case scenario